NDepend Blog

 IOC occurs when the runtime and compile time of dependencies are opposite each other.
 Additionally, that point of inversion is a logical boundary between two different layers.

 This is where we run into problems with the layered architecture.
 Since the data access layer is at the base of everything, it implies that it should own the data access interface.
 However, since the data access layer holds the details of data access, it shouldn’t actually own the interface.
-And if we’re following true DIP and IOC, we would end up with more of an onion or hexagontal architecture.
+And if we’re following true DIP and IOC, we would end up with more of an onion or hexagonal architecture.

 What Else Can I Do?